 ADA Paratransit Service is for customers who have a disability that prevents them from making some or all of their trips on fixed-route buses, CAT offers a shared-ride, origin-to-destination service called ADA Paratransit service.

-If you still have questions after reading this guide, please call the Mobility Manager at (603) 225-3295 or 800-735-2964 for TTY.
+If you still have questions after reading this guide, please call (603) 225-3295 or 800-735-2964 for TTY.
 On request, copies of this ADA Guide can be provided in alternative formats or translated into other languages.

 How to Apply for ADA Paratransit Services

 Individuals interested in using ADA Paratransit service must first be determined eligible for the service.
 The eligibility application considers each person’s functional ability to use fixed-route bus service.
 If a disability or health condition prevents you from using fixed-route buses under any conditions, you will be determined “unconditionally eligible.”
 If you can use fixed-route buses some of the time, but not at other times, you will be determined “conditionally eligible” for those trips you cannot make by the fixed-route bus service.

 To receive information about the eligibility process, call (603)225-3295 and ask to have the ADA Paratransit service eligibility application packet mailed to you.
 Once you have reviewed the eligibility application packet and feel you might be eligible for ADA Paratransit service, complete the application and return it to:

 Director Concord Area Transit

 Concord NH 03302-1016